Welcome to the Resources page for Disneyland on a Budget: How Our Family Spends 30 Days a Year at Disneyland without Breaking the Bank!

 Offer: The best current offer is 30,000 points with the Wyndham Rewards Visa ($75 annual fee) when you spend $1000 within 90 days.
 You can redeem a free night at any Wyndham property for 15,000 points per night, so this bonus gives you two free nights!

-Total bonus from Wyndham Visa: Pay $130 total for two nights ($75 annual fee plus about $55 in taxes for two nights) at Howard Johnson Anaheim Hotel and Water Playground (nickname HoJo Anaheim)—that’s just a 7-minute walk to Disneyland! or book the newly remodeled Ramada Plaza Anaheim—a 10-minute walk to Disneyland!
-You’ll get more bang for your buck at the fancier Ramada Plaza, but if you have little kids, stay at HoJo Anaheim because the pirate pool is super fun and the walk is a little shorter!
+Total bonus from Wyndham Visa: Pay $130 total for two nights ($75 annual fee plus about $55 in taxes for two nights) at Howard Johnson Anaheim Hotel and Water Playground (nickname HoJo Anaheim)—that’s just a 7-minute walk to Disneyland! or book the newly remodeled Ramada Plaza Anaheim—a 15-minute walk to Disneyland!
+You’ll get more bang for your buck at the fancier Ramada Plaza, but if you have little kids, stay at HoJo Anaheim because the pirate pool is super fun and the walk to Disneyland is shorter!

 - You’ll also receive Platinum status with the $75 fee card, and 6000 bonus points on your card anniversary—essentially half a night’s points that offset the $75 annual fee if you keep the card after getting the bonus.